How Many Days to Climb Kilimanjaro? Route Duration Guide

 Where Is Stella Point?

-Ever wondered why it’s called Gilman,s Point?
-Here’s the real story.
+Ever wondered why it’s called Gilman’s Point?
+Discover the full story behind this historic landmark.

 A climber stands on snow-covered terrain near Stella Point on Mount Kilimanjaro, holding a cup and trekking pole while overlooking the crater rim.